1. What should I do in times of market volatility? Should I continue to invest?

-But no one can predict market ups and downs precisely.
+No one can predict market ups and downs precisely.
+But in the long term, stock prices will eventually rebound.
 This is why it’s good to stop and think about your original investment goal.
-Our general advice is to invest in equities in the long term, which usually means an investment horizon of more than 3 years.
-If you need money in the short term, you should not invest in the stock market in the first place.
+We recommend a long-term approach to investing, which usually means an investment horizon of more than 3 years.
+If you need your money in the short term, you should not invest in the stock market in the first place.

 5. Can I lose all my savings?

 When share prices fluctuate, it’s clear to see why diversification is so important.
-It’s difficult to know which sectors are most sensitive to market anxiety beforehand.
-When your portfolio is well-diversified, only part of your portfolio will be affected and it’s unlikely that you’ll lose all your savings.
+It’s difficult to know which sectors are most sensitive to market turbulence beforehand.
+When your portfolio is well-diversified, only part of it will be affected and it’s unlikely that you’ll lose all your savings.

 6. Can I lower the risk of my investments temporarily?